 Hall suggests that space too-or proxemics-is an important communication channel.
 Most obvious is the level of the physical boundary; one can state territory, or "communicate power," by maintaining (or infringing on another's) "invisible bubble of space" or by choosing a corner office on a top floor (Hall and Hall, 1990).
 Also, cultural studies of haptics, or the use of touch in social interaction, are related to the language of space.
-Similarly, Ting-Toomey (1999) characterizes cultures

-5 Author Journal, Year A priori hypothesis/proposition or post- hoc analysis/interpretation of findings Cultural group(s) Method & studied measurem Method & measurement Armagan, Ferreira, Bonner, and Research on Managing Groups and PropositionManagers from Turkey and Portugal will do more multi-tasking, spend more time, • Propose model of time and culture in negotiation Okhuysen Teams, 2006 and build more relationships during negotiation than managers from the United States Bluedorn and Journal of Proposition Review of time Denhardt Management, Monochronic American managers in organizational 1988 experience stress when they visit literature Bluedorn Iournal of polyclitoliic cultures Pronosition Develop Kalliath, Managerial Polychronicity should be studied as a inventory of Strube, and Martin Psychology, 1999 dimension of organizational culture polychronic values Brislin and Kim Applied Psychology: Proposition Propose 10 time An International Culture affects time in international concepts in Review, 2003 business interactions international business
+Similarly, Ting-Toomey (1999) characterizes cultures o , Author Journal, Year A priori hypothesis/proposition or posthoc analysis/interpretation of findings Cultural group(s) Method & studied measurem Method & measurement Armagan, Ferreira.
+Research on Managing Proposition Managers from Turkey and Portugal will Propose model of time and culture Bonner, and Okhuysen Groups and Teams, 2006 do more multi-tasking, spend more time, and build more relationships during in negotiation negotiation than managers from the United States Bluedorn and Journal of Proposition Review of time Denhardt Management, Monochronic American managers in organizational 1988 experience stress when they visit literature polychronic cultures Bluedorn, Journal of Proposition Develop Kalliath, Managerial Polychronicity should be studied as a inventory of Strube, and Psychology, 1999 dimension of organizational culture polychronic Martin values Brislin and Kim Applied Psychology: Proposition Propose 10 time An International Culture affects time in international concepts in Review, 2003 business interactions international business